Definition

 Policy Engine — Block Before Execution

-• Suspicious bridge calls stopped before broadcast
+• Suspicious bridge interactions blocked before reaching the mempool

-• High-risk flows quarantined for human review
+• High-risk flows escalated for human review before funds move

 04